rsmacapinlac/macapinlac.com/source/2024-06-17-on-being-kind.html.md

   reply_title: 'The unwarranted smile'
 date:
 tags:
   - Seth Godin
   - Newsletter
+  - Reply
 ---

 >> The moments when it's the most difficult to be kind are the moments where it matters the most.